ReliabilityRAG: Effective and Provably Robust Defense for RAG-based Web-Search: Related Works

 \section{Related Works}

-\paragraph{Adversarial Attacks Against RAG.} The standard RAG pipeline involves retrieving relevant documents, optionally re-ranking them, and feeding them to the LLM for generation.
+\textbf{Adversarial Attacks Against RAG.} The standard RAG pipeline involves retrieving relevant documents, optionally re-ranking them, and feeding them to the LLM for generation.
 However, this reliance on external data creates vulnerabilities.
 Early works studied misinformation attacks against QA models.
 Recent attacks specifically target LLM-powered RAG, evolving rapidly.
-Corpus poisoning or retrieval corruption involves injecting malicious content into the knowledge base; examples include PoisonedRAG~\cite{zou2024poisonedragknowledgecorruptionattacks}, Topic-FlipRAG~\cite{gong2025topicflipragtopicorientatedadversarialopinion}, MM-PoisonRAG~\cite{ha2025mmpoisonragdisruptingmultimodalrag}. \ak{} Prompt injection, embedding malicious instructions in retrieved data, remains a top threat.
+Corpus poisoning or retrieval corruption involves injecting malicious content into the knowledge base; examples include PoisonedRAG~\cite{zou2024poisonedragknowledgecorruptionattacks}, Topic-FlipRAG~\cite{gong2025topicflipragtopicorientatedadversarialopinion}, MM-PoisonRAG~\cite{ha2025mmpoisonragdisruptingmultimodalrag}. \ak{Can we comment here or elsewhere why we are unable to reproduce their exact attack set-up / how our attack set-up mimics theirs?} Prompt injection, embedding malicious instructions in retrieved data, remains a top threat.
 Other methods include low-level perturbations such as typos (e.g., GARAG~\cite{cho2024typosbrokeragsback}) and increasingly, data extraction attacks aiming to steal information from the RAG database using optimization techniques (MARAGE~\cite{hu2025maragetransferablemultimodeladversarial}), backdoors implanted during fine-tuning, or automated agent-based methods (RAG-Thief~\cite{jiang2024ragthiefscalableextractionprivate}).
 Some recent works demonstrate the manipulability of LLM preferences concerning products, a significant issue as LLMs are increasingly used for product recommendations.
 For instance,~\cite{kumar2024manipulatinglargelanguagemodels} show that inserting a ``strategic text sequence'' into product metadata can improve its ranking in LLM outputs, while~\cite{nestaas2024adversarialSEO} found that adversarial content on product webpages can alter its own or competitors' rankings in LLM recommendations.

-\paragraph{Robust RAG Frameworks.} Several frameworks aim to improve RAG robustness, addressing resilience against noise or defense against adversarial attacks:
+\textbf{Robust RAG Frameworks.} Several frameworks aim to improve RAG robustness, addressing resilience against noise or defense against adversarial attacks:

 \begin{itemize}[leftmargin=1.8em, labelsep=0.5em] \item {\bf RobustRAG:}~\cite{xiang2024RobustRAG} Employs an ``isolate-then-aggregate'' strategy (using keyword and decoding aggregation) for provable robustness against retrieval corruption.
 However, their methods have limited scalability to long-form generation.
 The keyword-based voting, for instance, struggles when answers are lengthy or complex, because it generates the ultimate answer based only on a few keywords and necessarily suffers from significant information loss.